mbeddr/mps-platform-docs/src/doc/docs/reference/included_libraries.md

 - *miglayout-swing.jar*: [MigLayout](https://www.miglayout.com/) is a Java Layout Manager for Swing, SWT, and JavaFX
 - *nanoxml.jar*: [nanoxml](https://github.com/saulhidalgoaular/nanoxml) is a non-validating XML parser
 - *netty-buffer.jar*: Netty Buffer is an abstraction of a byte buffer, the fundamental data structure to represent a low-level binary and text message [JavaDoc](https://netty.io/4.0/api/io/netty/buffer/package-summary.html)
-- *netty-codec-http*: encoder, decoder and their related message types for HTTP ([JavaDoc](https://netty.io/4.0/api/io/netty/handler/codec/http/package-summary.html))
+- *netty-codec-http*: encoder, decoder, and their related message types for HTTP ([JavaDoc](https://netty.io/4.0/api/io/netty/handler/codec/http/package-summary.html))
 - *netty-handler-proxy.jar* - Netty Handler Proxy library, a library that provides proxy handler implementations for Netty, which is a high-performance, asynchronous, event-driven framework for network applications
 - *ngram-slp.jar* - [Ngram SLP](https://github.com/JetBrains/intellij-community/tree/master/plugins/completion-ml-ranking/src/com/intellij/completion/ml/ngram) is a library for n-gram language models
 - *objenesis.jar* - [Objenesis](https://github.com/easymock/objenesis) is a library dedicated to bypassing the constructor when creating an object